andreafortuna/andreafortuna.github.com/_posts/2015-06-30-paganini-ghiribizzo-no-17-le-streghe.md

 ![Ghiribizzo 17](http://www.andreafortuna.org/ukulele/images/lestreghe.png)

-The original key is D major, and this transcript on ukulele was not necessary to make transpositions.
+The original key is D major, and for this transcript on ukulele was not necessary to make transpositions.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/06ZhFSMyoos" frameborder="0" allowfullscreen></iframe>